study-ORCATech-cloud/learn-and-earn-fork/docs/advanced-topics/integration-guide.md

 ## Overview

-The ORCATech Learning Platform supports various integration patterns to connect with external services and enhance the learning experience.
+The LabDojo Learning Platform supports various integration patterns to connect with external services and enhance the learning experience.
 This guide covers both official integrations and custom API implementations.

 ### Integration Architecture

 ```
 ┌─────────────────────────────────────────────────┐
-│              ORCATech Platform                  │
+│              LabDojo Platform                  │
 ├─────────────────────────────────────────────────┤
 │                API Gateway                      │
 ├─────────────────────────────────────────────────┤